ethereum-oasis-op/baseline-standard/core/baseline-core-v1.0-psd01.md

 ## B.1 Data Privacy

-The standard does not set any requirements for compliance to jurisdiction legislation/regulations, responsibility of the implementer to comply to applicable data privacy laws.
+The standard does not set any requirements for compliance to jurisdiction legislation/regulations, responsibility of the implementer to comply with applicable data privacy laws.

 ## B.2 Production Readiness

-Provides a list of considerations related to the use of underlying protocols/applications/tools etc.

 The standard does not set any requirements for the use of specific applications/tools/libraries etc. Examples included in standard to be non-normative.
 The implementer should perform due diligence when selecting tools, libraries etc.

 <!--